Date: Monday, April 27 - Friday, May 1, 2015

 Location: Austin Presbyterian Theological Seminary, McCord Community Center

 100 E. 27th Street, Austin 78705

-Registration includes tuition, room for four nights (for those who choose the housing fee), and meals beginning at noon on Monday and ending with breakfast on Friday.
+Registration includes tuition, materials, facilitation/meeting space, and meals beginning at noon on Monday and ending with breakfast on Friday.

 Recommended for: Clergy and lay people interested in Interim and Transitional MinistryRegistration limited.